 But that doesn’t change what actually happened in the last three decades of the 20th century in the Isaacs study: the children from the poorest families added more to their income than children from the richest families.
-That reality isn’t consistent with the standard pessimistic story that only the richest Americans have benefited from economic growth over the last 30–40 years.
+The pessimistic claims I mentioned at the beginning of this essay deny there is any regression to the mean.
+They argue that only the richest Americans have benefited from economic growth over the last 30–40 years.
 Or that only the richest Americans have gotten raises.
 The pessimistic story based on comparing snapshots of the economy at two different points in time misses the underlying dynamism of the American economy and does not accurately measure how workers at different places in the income distribution are doing over time.

-Gerald Auten, Geoffrey Gee, and Nicholas Turner of the Office of Tax Analysis in the Treasury Department used tax returns to see how rich and poor did between 1987 and 2007.
-They find the same encouraging pattern: poorer people had the largest percentage gains in income over time:⁷
+Moving forward in the time of the analysis, Gerald Auten, Geoffrey Gee, and Nicholas Turner of the Office of Tax Analysis in the Treasury Department used tax returns to see how rich and poor did between 1987 and 2007.
+They find the same encouraging pattern: poorer people had the largest percentage gains in income over time:⁶

 The study looks at people who were 35–40 in 1987 and then looks at how they were doing 20 years later, when they are 55–60.
+(Unfortunately, Auten, Gee, and Turner only report percentage changes.)
 The median income of the people in the top 20% in 1987 ended up 5% lower twenty years later.
 The people in the middle 20% ended up with median income that was 27% higher.
 And if you started in the bottom 20%, your income doubled.
 If you were in the top 1% in 1987, 20 years later, median income was 29% lower.

 Only the people at the top gain much of anything between 1980 and 2014.
 The average income of the top 1% (not shown in the figure) went from $189,000 to $843,000, which seems to confirm the view that most of the gains from economic growth go to the richest of the rich while people in the middle or the bottom make no progress at all.
 But the people in the top 1% in 2014 are not the same people in 1980.
 What happens when you follow the same people?
 Splinter makes that calculation as well: